ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.0.3 submission
+# CRAN notes for osmdata_0.0.6 submission

-The two remaining test fails were due to me failing to omit the last remaining offending line of tests.
-This has now been rectified, and all tests really should always pass from here on.
+Passes all tests on the listed test environments.
+Generates the single note regarding large package size which is unavoidable due to internally-bundled C++ libraries.

 ## Test environments